This is the way the world ends,

 Rei hisses under her breath at the sound of my nickname coming from Hisashi, but I ignore her.
 "It's just that there aren't any sirens," I say.
-"Things are terrible, but there's not even a fire truck here yet.
-Rei said that 110 was bust, so people must be calling in, right?
-At the time, I thought it was because people in this school were calling, like all of the teachers or something, but what if it's not just the students and teachers?
+"Things are this terrible, but there's not even a fire truck here yet.
+Rei said that 110 was busy, so people must be calling in, right?
+At the time, I thought it was because people in the school were calling, like all of the teachers or something, but what if it's not just the students and teachers?
 What if… what if…"

-"What if this is happening in town as well," Hisashi finishes for me, contemplating.
+"What if this is happening in town as well?"
+Hisashi finishes for me, contemplating.